mhjensen/Physics321/README_s2021.md

 also videos you can watch before the regular lectures.
 Feel free to comment on the material and send us feedback.

-The first week starts on Monday January 10.
+The first week starts on Monday January 11.
 This week is dedicated to a review of learning material and reminder on programming aspects, useful tools, where to find information and much more.

+_Our first regular teaching day is  Wednesday January 20 at 3pm_.
+We look forward to meet you all and hope you will enjoy the course.

 We have also created a Slack channel, see https://join.slack.com/t/physics321msu/shared_invite/zt-lkk1d8ow-TfGnTeH647zlonyHFOg~Dw